$5409 AUD per person twin share

 Day 4 - Taybeh

 Today you will make your way to Kufr Malek (approx. 14km, 5-7hrs).
 Pass through the village of Mghayyar and the natural springs and archaeological site of Ain Samia before continuing on to Tyabeh (approx. 1-2hrs).
-Tyabeh is the only Christian village left in Palestine, holding on to its memory of Jesus seeking refuge here shortly before his crucifixion.
+Tyabeh is the only Christian village left in the Palestinian territories, holding on to its memory of Jesus seeking refuge here shortly before his crucifixion.

 If time permits, you will have the chance to visit the Beer Factory.
 Producing four types of beer – Golden, Amber, Dark and Zero (non-alcoholic) the brewery makes the only Palestinian beer.
 Named after the village ‘Taybeh’ beer is promoted as the ‘The Finest in the Middle East’.